jdrichards-pursuit/week-5.1-python-practice/Readme.md

 ## Objective:

-Analyze the employee performance dataset using Pandas to perform data loading, exploration, selection, and operations. (feel free to take a look at the data in the [employee_performance.csv](./data/employee_performance.csv))
+Analyze the employee performance dataset using Pandas to perform data loading, exploration, selection, and operations. (feel free to take a look at the data in the [employee_performance.csv](./data/employee_performance.csv)) as well as the [data-dictionary.md](./data/data-dictionary.md) to understand the data.

 ## Code